django-cms/django-cms/docs/how_to/11-apphooks.rst

     way we can provide a generic solution for this problem that will always work.

     The signal is fired **after** a request - for example, upon saving a page's settings.
-If you change and apphook's setting via an API the signal will not fire until a subsequent request.
+If you change an apphook's setting via an API the signal will not fire until a subsequent request.